mchliakh/tic-tac-toe/README.md

 # Tic-tac-toe

 A Tic-tac-toe game that never loses.
+See it in action [here](http://tic-tac-toe-mchliakh.herokuapp.com/).

 ## Installation